North Carolina–NC State football rivalry

 The North Carolina–NC State football rivalry is an American college football rivalry between the North Carolina Tar Heels football team of the University of North Carolina at Chapel Hill and the NC State Wolfpack football team of North Carolina State University.

-Both universities are members of the Atlantic Coast Conference (ACC) and are permanent cross-division opponents.
-North Carolina leads the all-time series 68–38–6 (.634).
-The Wolfpack have won 5 of the last 7 and 11 of the last 16 in the series.
-NC State won the most recent contest, 30–27 in double overtime, on November 25, 2022.
+Both universities are members of the Atlantic Coast Conference (ACC) and the yearly matchup is a protected rivalry in the expanded ACC.
+The rivalry game is played at the end of each season during Thanksgiving week.
+North Carolina leads the all-time series 68–40–6.
+Through 1955 North Carolina had built a commanding 34–5–6 series lead; since 1956 NC State leads 35–34.
+The Wolfpack have currently won four matchups in a row, in addition to 7 of the last 9 and 13 of the last 18 in the series.
+NC State won the most recent contest 35–30 on November 30, 2024.
 It is annually anticipated as the biggest college football game in the state of North Carolina.

 Only twice in the history of the rivalry has the game been contested anywhere beside Chapel Hill or Raleigh.
-The game has been played 60 times in Chapel Hill, 50 times in Raleigh, and twice in Charlotte, North Carolina (1998 and 1999).
+The game has been played 60 times in Chapel Hill, 51 times in Raleigh, and twice in Charlotte, North Carolina (1998 and 1999).
 Played uninterrupted since 1953, the game since 1965 has alternated annually between the two respective campuses (save for the aforementioned 1998 & 1999 games).
 Games in odd-numbered years are played in Raleigh at NC State, and even-numbered years in Chapel Hill at UNC.

-Pre–ACC era

-The first game between North Carolina and NC State occurred October 12, 1894 in Chapel Hill, North Carolina.
-The Tar Heels won 44–0, the first of six straight victories for North Carolina to open the series with NC State.
-The Wolfpack tied North Carolina four times between 1899 and 1905 before the series went on a fourteen-year hiatus, with North Carolina leading 8–0–4.
-Following a 0–0 tie on November 8, 1902, the student body of Trinity College sent NC State a congratulatory telegram, showing the significance of another intense regional rivalry between then-Trinity and North Carolina despite Trinity (Duke) having no football team at the time.

-The two rivals met again on October 23, 1919, and North Carolina narrowly escaped with a one-point victory.
-On October 21, 1920 in Raleigh, North Carolina, which was the fourteenth meeting between the schools, the Wolfpack won for the first time.
-NC State backed up the win with another victory the following season.
-The Tar Heels dominated the pre–ACC series with a 31–5–6 record.